 New South Wales

 If you drive the kids to school because there’s no public transport where you live, you may be eligible for the School Drive Subsidy.
-This replaces the Private Vehicle Conveyance Subsidy, as this was phased out in December last year.

 The Secondary Assistance Scheme is available to parents who hold eligible concession cards.
 It provides an education program allowance, which is paid to the school, and a clothing allowance that can be paid to the school or parent.